Keeping the public safe and informed in the event of disaster

 “We currently rely on citizens phoning the 999 service and relaying as much information as possible to the agent, who keys the intelligence into the system, reports the incident to the relevant department, reassures the caller and instructs them on what to do next.
 The process is labour-intensive, and insight into the crisis hinges on the witness’ ability to recall details.”

 “Since the public are first on the scene at the outbreak of a crisis, we wanted to make it easier for citizens to provide detailed, accurate incident reports, so that we can build better-quality situational awareness faster.
-In parallel, we wanted to take advantage of additional information in the public domain – on social media, in particular – to ensure we capture all relevant facts.”
+In parallel, we wanted to take advantage of additional information in the public domain to ensure we capture all relevant facts.”

 Thanks to the excellent technology and proactive team from SAS, we have designed a promising prototype that would help emergency services rapidly assess and combat threats to the public, helping to keep citizens safe.